Wentril/kubernetes_workshop/course.md

 #### Deployment
 A Deployment manages a set of Pods to run an application workload, usually one that doesn't maintain state.

 A Deployment is a higher-level abstraction that manages Pods and ReplicaSets.
+Hierarchy: `Deployment > ReplicaSet > Pods`

 Describe dessired state (e.g., number of replicas, container images, etc.) and the Deployment controller will ensure that the current state matches the desired state.